Chart Color Schemes

 An assessment of population growth drivers in Battery Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Battery Hill's estimated population is around 2,591.
-This shows a decrease of 5 people since the 2021 Census, which reported a population of 2,596.
-The current resident population estimate by AreaSearch is 2,578, based on June 2024 ABS ERP data release and address validation post-Census date.
-This results in a density ratio of 2,786 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-Overseas migration primarily drove population growth in recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the population of the suburb of Battery Hill was estimated at around 2,591 as of Feb 2026.
+This figure represents a decrease of 5 people (0.2%) since the 2021 Census, which recorded a population of 2,596 individuals.
+The current resident population estimate of 2,578 is based on AreaSearch's examination of the latest ERP data release by the ABS in June 2024 and address validation subsequent to the Census date.
+This population level corresponds to a density ratio of 2,786 persons per square kilometer, placing Battery Hill in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in the suburb during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future demographic trends indicate a population increase just below the median of national regional areas by 2041, with an expected increase of 287 persons and 13.2% total growth over 17 years.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
+Looking ahead, demographic trends suggest a population increase just below the median of national regional areas by 2041.
+According to aggregated SA2-level projections, Battery Hill is expected to gain 269 persons over this period, reflecting an overall increase of 12.3%.

 Frequently Asked Questions - Population